 Thus, this cosmic world, according to Saivism, goes beyond time and space.

-Shaivism in Vedic Period
+Shaivism in the Vedic Period

 There are reasons to believe that back in the ancient Vedic times, Lord Shiva or his aspects were worshiped by communities mostly outside of India, such as Mediterranean, Africa, Central Asia, and Europe.
 The scholars think that the name Shiva might have a Dravidian origin, as it could have been derived from the word, Chivan or Shivan, which means red color, and even Shambhu, which might have come from word Chembu or Chempu or Sembu, which means copper or red metal.
 Likewise, the phallic symbol has Austric origin.

 If we study Celtic gods like Norse Odin and Celtic Cernunnos, we cannot ignore the similarities between them and Shiva.
-There are many similarities between Saivism and other magical-religious practices of Shamanism in Mexico, American Indian, Inuit and Australian Aboriginal people.
+There are many similarities between Saivism and other magical-religious practices of Shamanism in Mexico, American Indian, Inuit, and Australian Aboriginal people.

 Also, Shaktism, Samkhya, Yoga, and Tantrism are considered to be concepts that were developed in the ancient traditions, and only later, did they find their way into the post-Vedic Indian culture.